Decay of long-lived oscillations after quantum quenches in gapped interacting quantum systems: Oscillations at ``early" times

 \section{Oscillations at ``early" times}

-The key ingredients to produce long-lived oscillations in the expectation values of local observables after quantum quenches in one dimensional models are: \begin{enumerate} \item{} The existence of stable excitations with a gapped dispersion $\epsilon(q)\geq \Delta_{\rm ex}$ above the ground state; \item{} Initial density matrices $\rho(t=0)$ such that the energy density deposited into the system by the quench (relative to the post-quench ground state energy $E_{\rm GS}$) is small compared to the spectral gap of the post-quench Hamiltonian \be \epsilon_{\rm Quench}=\lim_{L\to\infty}\frac{1}{L}\left({\rm Tr}\big[\rho(t=0) H\big]-E_{\rm GS}\right)\ll \Delta_{\rm ex}. \ee \end{enumerate} If the above requirements are met the physics can be viewed in terms of a dilute gas of long-lived particles, whose scattering is to a good approximation purely elastic, \emph{cf.} \cite{james2008finite,goetze2010low,essler2008finite,pozsgay2008form,essler2009finite,pozsgay2010form,CEF1,granet2020finite}.
+The physics underlying the oscillations explored within this paper arises from two key requirements, these are: \begin{enumerate} \item{} The existence of a kinematically protected mode, i.e. a quasiparticle with a gapped dispersion $\epsilon(q) \geq \Delta_{\rm ex}$ such that there is some region in the energy-momentum plane that has no other energy eigenstates. \item{} Initial density matrices $\rho(t=0)$ such that the energy density deposited into the system by the quench (relative to the post-quench ground state energy $E_{\rm GS}$) is small compared to the spectral gap of the post-quench Hamiltonian \be \epsilon_{\rm Quench}=\lim_{L\to\infty}\frac{1}{L}\left({\rm Tr}\big[\rho(t=0) H\big]-E_{\rm GS}\right)\ll \Delta_{\rm ex}. \ee \end{enumerate} If the above requirements are met the physics can be viewed in terms of a dilute gas of long-lived particles, whose scattering is to a good approximation purely elastic, \emph{cf.} \cite{james2008finite,goetze2010low,essler2008finite,pozsgay2008form,essler2009finite,pozsgay2010form,CEF1,granet2020finite}.
 The possible emergence of long-lived oscillations can then be understood by considering the linear response regime of ground state quenches.
-This is equivalent to the approach of Refs~\cite{Delfino2014Quantum,Delfino2017Theory,Delfino2022persistent}.
+This is equivalent to the approach of Refs~\cite{Delfino2014Quantum,Delfino2017Theory,Delfino2020Persistent,Delfino2022persistent}.
 To that end we consider an initial state $|\psi_0\rangle$ that is the ground state of a Hamiltonian $H_0$, and time-evolve with $H=H_0+\lambda V$.
 Here $V$ is a global operator that is assumed to be translationally invariant (as is $H_0$).
 By construction both $H_0$ and $H$ feature kinematically protected gapped single-particle excitations.
 Linear response theory then gives